-- Theory: Proficiency in theory can be shown through a written exam based around the materials in Stat 210–213, set at the start of the spring semester of the G2 year.
-If a student’s grades in Stat 212 and 213 are both A-'s or higher and their grades in Stat 210 and 211 contain at least one grade of A- or higher and no grades below a B+, they are exempt from taking this exam.
+- Theory: Proficiency in theory can be shown through a written exam based around the materials in Stat 210–213, set at the start of the spring term of the G2 year.
+If a student’s grades in Stat 212 and 213 are both A-s or higher, and their grades in Stat 210 and 211 contain at least one grade of A- or higher and no grades below a B+, they are exempt from taking this exam.

 - Applications: Proficiency in applied statistics can be shown by (i) completing two semesters of the Statistical Consulting course (Stat 305) and making a presentation of satisfactory quality in the class, or (ii) through a satisfactory presentation to the faculty (at least two faculty, typically of around 30 minutes) of the results from an applied project on which they have worked.
 This requirement must be completed by the end of the G3 year.